duncanmcclean/simple-commerce/CONTRIBUTING.md

 ✨ Before getting started with Commerce, please take the time to read through this guide ✨

-This is a guide for contributing to the Commerce addon for Statamic.
+This is a guide for contributing to the Simple Commerce addon for Statamic.

 ## What you should know before contributing

-Like Statamic itself, this Commerce addon is open-source but it's **not free*.
+Like Statamic itself, this Simple Commerce addon is open-source but it's **not free**.
 To use this addon in production, you **must** purchase it through the Statamic marketplace.

 If you're looking for official help with this addon (and you have purchased this addon), then please [email us](mailto:hello@doublethree.digital).
 You may also ask for help on the [Statamic discord](https://statamic.com/disocrd) (use the #third-party channel).